a-n-rose/a-n-rose.github.io/_posts/2018-08-29-comparing-prosody.md

 Clearly the Cat and Cat Mimic should be more similar than a mimic of some random animal.

-To explore ways to improve this score, I used this <a href="https://perso.limsi.fr/mareuil/publi/IS110831.pdf">paper</a> as inspiration.
+To explore ways to improve this score, I used this <a href="https://perso.limsi.fr/mareuil/publi/IS110831.pdf">paper (link to pdf)</a> as inspiration.
 The authors compared using a Hermes similarity measure with a Dynamic Time Warped (DTW) algorithm, the former using primarily local measurements (i.e. comparing pitch values of speech signals at 1 millisecond intervals) and the latter using a combinataion of local measurements as well as 'long-term' measurements (i.e. measuring values in the speech signal at windows of 256ms, at 1 millisecond intervals).

 Below is how I applied the Hermes similarity measurement: